s7u4rt99/chat-ella/README.md

 3. Log out button.
 4. Unique accounts for each user based on email, messages will be updated across different devices with the same account.
 5. Ability to take photos and send to each other/ from gallery.
+6. Forget password option.
+7. Email verification during sign-up to ensure no fake emails.

 #### **Features to be implemented in the future**
-1. Ability to make voice/video calls (by mid July)
+1. Ability to make voice/video calls (Unable to complete)
-2. Password lock supported for any chats (by mid July)
+2. Password lock supported for any chats (Unable to complete)
-3. GPS system to allow sharing of live locations (by end July)
+3. GPS system to allow sharing of live locations (Unable to complete)

 ### **<u>How are we different from similar platforms?</u>**